How Often Should Your Air Conditioner be Serviced?

 3. Protect Your Health

 Even though your air conditioner has filters, the inside still gets dirty and can become a breeding ground for bacteria, mould spores and fungi.
 Contaminants spread throughout the air you breathe without regular AC servicing.
-This can lead to numerous health concerns including respiratory health issues, eye and skin irritations, a runny or blocked nose, wheezing and chest infections.

 There are parts of your air conditioner you can and should clean yourself.
 Your air conditioner’s manual will provide a step-by-step guide on how to do this safely.
-However, a licensed and qualified technician is the best person to complete a full and thorough service on your air conditioner.
-They will:

 - Inspect all internal and external parts